Quadriffis/immortal-millionaire/6 - manage a budget.md

 **Automate your finances** by making sure all your bills are paid automatically.
 Rent and other expenses should *never* take extra overhead.

 **Have 3 accounts** for different purposes.
 One called 'center' for automated expenses (your paycheck goes here) of which the card is not in your wallet.
-One called 'guilt free' which is in your wallet and contains limited money for food and fun (may €200 on there per week).
+One called 'guilt free' which is in your wallet and contains limited money for food and fun (max €200 on there per week).
 And one called 'savings' for stashing money.

 **Have a guilt free category** budget fun into your life.
 Have a category of money you can spend without justification.
 Don't make it too much, but enough for smaller fun expenses.